knowledgetranslation/process/how_to_make_a_quality_website.md

 	* Find out what your rights are when you publish papers about the project.
 If possible make the papers available as widely as possible, for free, even if it costs extra money.

 1. Research as much as possible.
 Learn as much as possible.
 Collect as much data as possible.
-More [dogfooding](http://en.wikipedia.org/wiki/Dogfooding): evidence-based web development.
+We should always strive to do evidence-based web development.

 1. Work in the open.
 Avoid decision-making over email or in private conversations.